-- loss of existing fabric and original architectural features, original character, and legibility of earlier phases of construction / building uses, from the alteration to original openings, creation of new openings and the blocking up of, or visual obstruction of existing original openings (including windows, doors, hoist voids etc.) - Loss of original fabric and architectural features, loss of legibility of original industrial plan form and loss of legibility of earlier phases of development and their relationship with other component buildings, arising from partition walls and from the insertion of new and replacement floor levels - Loss of original fabric from stripping back of existing roofs and rebuilding with insulation and new roof coverings - · Loss of original fabric as a result of replacement staircases and new lift - Impact on original character and existing fabric, arising from the installation of plant, services, fixtures and fittings and advertising
+- loss of existing fabric and original architectural features, original character, and legibility of earlier phases of construction / building uses, from the alteration to original openings, creation of new openings and the blocking up of, or visual obstruction of existing original openings (including windows, doors, hoist voids etc.) - Loss of original fabric and architectural features, loss of legibility of original industrial plan form and loss of legibility of earlier phases of development and their relationship with other component buildings, arising from partition walls and from the insertion of new and replacement floor levels - Loss of original fabric from stripping back of existing roofs and rebuilding with insulation and new roof coverings - Loss of original fabric as a result of replacement staircases and new lift - Impact on original character and existing fabric, arising from the installation of plant, services, fixtures and fittings and advertising interventions and alterations to the retained buildings, with the form of buildings guiding subdivision.

-The quality and sensitivity of the conversion of the retained buildings on the site will have a considerable role to play in assessing the impact on the significance of Weir Mill.
-The Heritage Assessment conveys an aspiration to minimise the impact of interventions and alterations to the retained buildings, with the form of buildings guiding subdivision.
 Nevertheless the submitted documents (DAS, Structural Surveys, Heritage Assessment and drawings) express uncertainty in respect of a number of aspects of the proposed works / methods and extent of repairs and restoration, due to incomplete surveying arising from access restrictions at the site.
 It is acknowledged that assessment of some of the earliest phases of development - most notably the Wheelhouse and early engine rooms, has not been possible due to the current structural condition of the buildings.
 As much of the proposed work requires further detailed surveys to be undertaken to enable assessment of feasibility and to inform the detailed design and form of the proposals, it would be necessary for these matters to be covered by conditions applied to any consent.